agera-air/air-templates/README.md

 - If you're using Visual Studio Code, simply install the ActionScript & MXML extension.
 - If you're using Node.js and want a command, install the `asconfigc` command using `npm i -g asconfigc`.

+For more information, look at [Create an Application](https://airsdk.dev/docs/basics/create-an-app) from the airsdk.dev site.